heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

   - Why is it more efficient than the other types of streams?
   - What is the difference between binary data and text data?
   - What is a character encoding?
-  - Why is this methodology important?
+  - Why is this benchmark methodology important?

 This will notify us that you have completed the exercise and we can check your work.